benediktvaldez/reading-list/README.md

 Feel free to add suggestions via PR in here.

 #### [Fantastic Beasts and Where to Find Them: The Original Screenplay](https://www.goodreads.com/book/show/29363501-fantastic-beasts-and-where-to-find-them) by J.K.
 Rowling

-#### [Sherlock Holmes](https://www.goodreads.com/book/show/188572.The_Complete_Sherlock_Holmes) by Arthur Conan Doyle
-> Audible released a new version of the [complete collection](https://www.audible.com/pd/Mysteries-Thrillers/Sherlock-Holmes-Audiobook/B06WLMWF2S) narrated by Stephen Fry, with introductions for each story by Stephen Fry.
-A solid deal for audible members (only 1 credit!).

 #### [Gathering Blue](https://www.goodreads.com/book/show/12936.Gathering_Blue) *(Giver Quartet #2)* by Lois Lowry